Third-level education is becoming increasingly accessible to adults on both a full-time and a part-time basis.

 In some cases, you may be asked to take an entrance exam.

 You will have to pay fees for all part-time, modular and distance education courses.
 The costs vary from course to course.
+However, you may apply for tax relief if you are participating on an approved course.

 In order to apply for a third-level course as a mature student, you should first contact the college of your choice directly and send them an up-to-date curriculum vitae (CV).
 Some colleges require you to apply through the Central Applications Office and you must apply before 1 February of the year you start your course.
 You will be in competition with other mature students for a place on the course so make sure to include as much detail as possible regarding your educational background, work experience and other interests.
 If your CV gets through the first part of the application procedure, you will be called for interview.
 At this point, you may be asked to bring along work that shows your aptitude for the course in question or you may be required to sit an aptitude test.